Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Empirical Results

+The persistence of a null $Wy$ coefficient under both local (600 m) and meso-urban (800 m) scales confirms that the role of adjacency-based diffusion is secondary once functional network effects are explicitly modeled.
+Importantly, this does not imply that space is irrelevant; rather, it demonstrates that the relevant spatial mechanism is captured more effectively by communicability-based metrics than by binary contiguity operators.

-This evidence reinforces the natural transition to hierarchical Bayesian approaches (BYM2) and continuous spatial models (SPDE), which treat spatial dependence more flexibly and in closer agreement with the empirical pattern.
+These findings motivate the transition to hierarchical Bayesian models (BYM2) and continuous spatial representations (SPDE), which allow residual spatial heterogeneity to be modeled flexibly without imposing restrictive assumptions of uniform adjacency-driven diffusion.